 Editorial Note: We earn a commission from partner links on Doughroller.
 Commissions do not affect our authors’ or editors’ opinions or evaluations.
 Learn more here.

-The first so called Robo Advisor I recall is Betterment.
+The first so-called Robo Advisor I recall is Betterment.
 Several years ago I met its founder, Jon Stein, and recently interviewed him for the podcast.
-Since then I’ve used or evaluated Motif Investing, Acorns, WealthFront, Future Advisors, and JemStep.
-I’ve also used extensively the free Financial Dashboard offered by Personal Capital.
+Since then I’ve used or evaluated Motif Investing, Acorns, Wealthfront, Future Advisors, and JemStep.
+I’ve also used extensively the free Financial Dashboard offered by Empower.

 It was with this background that I read the following emails from readers asking about two of these robo advisors, Betterment and Future Advisors: